 Last, it is highly recommended to purchase linear positioning systems that incorporate a lead screw and lead nut with common thread patterns.
 This would allow for much more freedom to alter or customize the components of said positioning system, while making it much easier to duplicate components if they happen to fail.
 Thoughts regarding the vendors of the initial linear positioning system are considerably negative.
 It is absurd and quite unprofessional for the vendor to sell a product that the consumer will have an extremely difficult and stressful time trying to upgrade or modify; in reference to this project is the sale of a linear positioning system that incorporates a lead screw with a proprietary thread pattern.
 It is recommended that the vendor offer to sell a tap and die for the thread pattern.
 In addition, it is recommended that the vendor remove the lead nut from the picture of the linear positioning product they sell, so that further potential customers do not get involved in the same situation.

 Powder and Binding Agents (HL)

-Both the powder and binding agent subsystems are important in the inkjet 3D printer, and they play a significant role in the printing process.
+Both the powder and binding agent subsystems are significant to an inkjet 3D printer, and they play an important role in the printing process.